onthebeach/card_validation/README.md

 CardValidation.complete(12) # => 125
 ```

-## TODO

-Add functionality to return check digit based on a given number

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).